 Funding Policy - State statute permits SERS to fund the health care benefits through employer contributions.
 Each year, after the allocation for statutorily required benefits, the Retirement Board allocates the remainder of the employer contribution of 14 percent of covered payroll to the Health Care Fund.
-The Health Care Fund was established and is administered in accordance with Internal Revenue Code Section 401h.
-For 2011, 1.43 percent of covered payroll was allocated to health care and .04 percent was allocated to death benefits.
-In addition, employers pay a surcharge for employees earning less than an actuarially determined amount; for 2011, this amount was \$35,800.
+The Health Care Fund was established and is administered in accordance with Internal Revenue Code Section 105(e).
+For 2012, .55 percent of covered payroll was allocated to health care.
+In addition, employers pay a surcharge for employees earning less than an actuarially determined amount; for 2012, this amount was \$35,800.
+During fiscal year 2012, the School district paid \$36,393 in surcharge.